ndbabb/rails-optimistic-locking-with-hashes/README.md

 ## Advantages / Disadvantages

-Some advantages of this approach over rail's lock_version technique: 1) other processes (e.g. outside of rails) can directly manipulate data and it works as expected, and 2) no additional DB field needed for `lock_version`, 3) we deal with actual data to determine conflicts that result in a StaleObject error, as opposed to `lock_version` which is a proxy/approximation.
+Some advantages of this approach over Rail's lock_version technique: 1) other processes (e.g. outside of Rails) can directly manipulate data and it works as expected, and 2) no additional DB field needed for `lock_version`, 3) we deal with actual data to determine conflicts that result in a StaleObject error, as opposed to `lock_version` which is a proxy/approximation.
 E.g. with the hash approach, two users who make identical edits will not lead to a StaleObject error.

 Some disadvantages: 1) Overhead in computing the hash and additional queries on the DB, 2) the need to maintain list of field exclusions, 3) diverting from the standard Rails approach.